IBM-Cloud/techxchange-labs/docs/celab-1789/70-conclusion.md

    ?> Deleting your project also deletes all contained entities including apps and jobs as well as associated image builds, secrets, and configmaps.
    <br><br>
    When you delete a project, the project remains restorable for 7 days and then it is automatically and permanently deleted.
 You can manually delete restorable projects at any time.
 You can restore projects before they are automatically deleted.
-You cannot create a project with the same name in the same region until the restorable project no longer exists.”
+You cannot create a project with the same name in the same region until the restorable project no longer exists.
 1. Go to the Container Registry at https://cloud.ibm.com/registry/images and delete the image named after your username.